Exovel/Laravel-DigitalOcean-API/README.md

 Please check the system requirements before installing Laravel DigitalOcean API.

 To get the latest version of Laravel DigitalOcean API, simply require it in your `composer.json` file.

 `"graham-campbell/digitalocean-api": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register the [Laravel Core API](https://github.com/GrahamCampbell/Laravel-Core-API) service provider before you attempt to load the Laravel DigitalOcean API service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\CoreAPI\CoreAPIServiceProvider'`

 Once Laravel DigitalOcean API is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\DigitalOceanAPI\DigitalOceanAPIServiceProvider'`

 You can register the DigitalOceanAPI facade in the `aliases` key of your `app/config/app.php` file if you like.

 `'DigitalOceanAPI' => 'GrahamCampbell\DigitalOceanAPI\Facades\DigitalOceanAPI'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-DigitalOcean-API
+) for Laravel DigitalOcean API.

 ## Updating Your Fork